top of page

 coming soon

 Police Colonel Serhii B. leads the Investigative Department of the Kharkiv Regional Police.
-He investigates war crimes and domestic crimes, which have not stopped since the beginning the full scale war.
+He investigates war crimes and domestic crimes, which have not stopped since the beginning of the war.
 We met him just days after the Russian attack of a Kharkiv hardware shopping center that killed nearly 20 people, including a 12-year-old girl.
-In this episode, he talks about the challenges and the importance of his on-going work, and he also shares why the city of Kharkiv is so special to so many, including him and his family.
+In this episode, Serhii talks about the challenges and the importance of his ongoing work.
+He also shares why the city of Kharkiv is so special to so many Ukrainians, including him and his family.

 20250327_131159_edited.jpg